 The Mathematics and Computer Science Department offers majors in mathematics and in computer science leading either to the B.A. degree or the B.S. degree.
-Each program provides a broad education in fundamentals and problem-solving strategies.
-The B.A. options offer basic majors in mathematics and computer science.
+Each program provides a broad education in fundamentals and problem-solving mathematics and computer science.
 The B.S. options are designed for students with an additional strong interest in science or engineering.
 Both options are appropriate for students who plan to pursue graduate study in the same or related fields.
 Minors in mathematics and in computer science complement majors in many fields, including biology, business, chemistry, and earth and environmental science.
 The department also offers a secondary (6-12) teacher certification program in cooperation with the Education Department.
 The program meets all content requirements for effective high school teaching and for licensure in Virginia.
 Further, the department offers coursework for students seeking certification in elementary education.